Chail, Himachal Pradesh

 Chail is a hill station in Solan district of Himachal Pradesh, India.
-It is 45 km from Solan city and 44 km from Shimla.
-It is known for its salubrious weather and thick cedar forests.
+It is 45 km from Solan city and 44 km from the state capital Shimla.
+It is known for its good weather and thick cedar forests.
 The Chail Palace, built in 1892 and rebuilt in 1951, acted as a summer retreat for the Maharaja of Patiala during the British Raj.
 The Chail cricket ground was also built by the Maharajas of Patiala.

-Chail is also frequented by hikers as it offers wonderful views of the lower Himalayas.
+Chail is also popular among hikers as it offers scenic views of the lower Himalayas.
 It has good trekking points from Junga, Kufri and Ashwani Khad at Solan.
 Many Eco camps are held here.
-There are many camping sites for campers and hikers, so camping in Chail is a most sought-after activity for enthusiasts.
+Camping in Chail is a sought-after activity for enthusiasts, and there are many campsites for hikers.
 The patiala peg was also invented in Chail, at the Palace of Maharaja Patiala.